carpenike/rvc2hass/README.md

 # RVC to Home Assistant MQTT Bridge

-This service reads data from the CAN bus and translates it into MQTT messages for Home Assistant auto-discovery.
-It is designed to interface with an RV's CAN bus system, decode messages, and make the relevant data available in Home Assistant.
+The rvc2hass service is a Perl-based tool that bridges RV-C (Recreational Vehicle-CAN) data with Home Assistant, enabling you to monitor and control your RV devices via Home Assistant.
+This tool reads CAN bus data, decodes it, and publishes relevant information to an MQTT broker, making it available for Home Assistant to consume.

 ## Features

-- **CAN Bus Monitoring**: Listens to the CAN bus and decodes relevant data using a YAML configuration file.
+- **CAN Bus Monitoring**: Captures and processes data from the RV-C network using `candump`.
 - **Home Assistant Integration**: Auto-discovers devices and entities in Home Assistant through MQTT.
+- **MQTT Integration**: Publishes decoded data to an MQTT broker for integration with Home Assistant.
+- **Device Handling**: Supports a variety of RV devices, including lights, switches, and sensors, with the ability to handle dimmable lights.
-- **MQTT Connectivity**: Handles MQTT connectivity with retry logic and Last Will and Testament (LWT) for device availability.
+- **Retry Logic**: Robust MQTT connection logic with retries and Last Will and Testament (LWT) support.
-- **Systemd Integration**: Includes a watchdog to ensure the service remains active and responsive.
+- **Watchdog Monitoring**: Ensures continuous operation by monitoring the health of the system and the MQTT connection.
-- **Dynamic Configuration**: Uses YAML files to define device configurations and decode CAN bus messages.
+- **Dynamic Configuration**: Loads device configurations and specifications from YAML files, allowing for easy customization.

 ## TO DO